ninsuo/symfony-collection/README.md

 composer require ninsuo/symfony-collection
 ```

-You'll have to move `vendor/ninsuo/symfony-collection/jquery.collection.js` in your assets, and
+You'll have to move:

+- `vendor/ninsuo/symfony-collection/jquery.collection.js` in your assets (for example in `web/js`)

-`vendor/ninsuo/symfony-collection/jquery.collection.html.twig` wherever you want in your views.
+- `vendor/ninsuo/symfony-collection/jquery.collection.html.twig` in your views (for example in `app/Resources/views`)

-## Using npm
+## Installation using npm

 ```sh
 npm install ninsuo/symfony-collection